The Wizard

 • You can take 1 SD from an adjacent wizard’s pool and add it to your spell.
 They know you have done this.
 On a roll of 1 to 3, the MD returns to their pool (as normal).
 If the MD does not return, you can choose to either heal the wizard for 1D6 HP or inflict 1D6 magic damage.

-• Each time you study this book, you gain an incurable wound.
+• Each time you study this book, you gain a Scar.
 When you do, choose a person.
 You take all their sins upon yourself and remove all curses from them.

 • Roll 1D4, you gain the following spell: 1.
 Death Ward, 2.
 Deliver from Malison, 3.
 Choke Flames, 4.
 Fingerbreaker